KNDR

 KNDR (104.7 FM) is a Christian radio station founded in 1977 in Mandan, North Dakota.
 Before KLBE-LP signed on, it was the only local source in Bismarck-Mandan for contemporary Christian music, along with Bible-based talk and teaching programming.
+Though licensed commercially, KNDR operates as a non-profit 501(c)(3) organization under the name Central Dakota Enterprises, Inc. The organization's founding year is listed as 1975, and it has maintained its tax-exempt status since October 1981.